 [RELATED TOPIC: Video surveillance under the GDPR]

-Notebooksbilliger.de objected to the decision and claimed the video surveillance was installed to prevent theft and other criminal offenses and to track the flow of goods in the warehouses.
+Notebooksbilliger.de objected to the decision and claimed that video surveillance was installed to prevent theft and other criminal offenses and to track the flow of goods in the warehouses.
 They claim that in no time was the video system designed to monitor the behavior of employees or their performance.

 However, as explained in the official statement, video surveillance to uncover criminal offenses is only lawful if there is justified suspicion against specific persons and for a limited time period.